bvalot/pyMLST/README.md

 python Mlst Local Search Tool

 ## Purpose
-Typing of bacteria is an important task of public health in hospital.
+Typing bacteria is an important public health task in hospital.
-The use of next generation sequencing for analyse or survey epidimic strain is in expansion.
+The use of next generation sequencing to analyse or survey epidimic strain is rising.
 For this purpose, core or whole genome Multilocus Sequence Typing (cgMLST / wgMLST) has become the new standard.
-It was an extension of the traditionnal MLST method that use an short list of hoose keeping genes.
+It is an extension of the traditionnal MLST method that uses a short list of housekeeping genes.
 Here, a large set of gene corresponding to the core or the whole genome is used.
-Similarly to MLST, each unique sequence corresponds to an specific allele and the combination of allele determines the sequence type (ST) of the strain.
+Similarly to MLST, each unique sequence matches a specific allele and the combination of allele determines the sequence type (ST) of the strain.

 pyMLST have been developped to performed this task.
-In comparaison to other tools, it used an local sqlite database to store allele sequences and mlst profiles.
+In comparaison to other tools, it uses a local sqlite database to store allele sequences and mlst profiles.
-This permits to iteratively enlarge the collection of strains to compare.
+This allows to iteratively enlarge the collection of strains to compare.
-The entry is a draft genome produced by assembler, but also other genome store in sequence database.
+The entry is a draft genome produced by an assembler, but also other genomes store in sequence database.

 ## Installation